 Let’s get this out of the way.
 There is no set release date for Dracula Season 2.
 It hasn’t even been officially renewed yet, though it hasn’t been ruled out either.

-So based on Sherlock’s release schedule, we could see Dracula return as early as Summer 2021 or as late as January 2023, though again, that’s assuming we get a Season 2 at all.
+So based on Sherlock’s release schedule, we could see Dracula return as late as January 2023, though again, that’s assuming we get a Season 2 at all.